dasch-swiss/dsp-api/docs/rst/knora-api-server/api_v1/adding-resources.rst

 Knora checks the entire request for consistency as as a whole, and performs the update in a single database transaction.

+Only system or project administrators may use the bulk import.

 The procedure for using this feature is as follows:

 1. Make a request to the Knora API server to get XML schemas describing the XML to be provided